IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 # Introduction

-This document describes the descriptors that are used by the Telco Network Cloud Orchestration (TNCO).
-TNCO needs to have descriptions of the building blocks of applications that it is going to manage.
+This document describes the descriptors that are used by the Telco Network Cloud Orchestration (TNC-O).
+TNC-O needs to have descriptions of the building blocks of applications that it is going to manage.
 The basic building blocks are described in resource descriptors.
-Sets of these are composed into assembly descriptors to allow designers to describe a complete application/service that they need TNCO to manage.
+Sets of these are composed into assembly descriptors to allow designers to describe a complete application/service that they need TNC-O to manage.

 ## Naming